alibaba/GaiaSketch/README_en.md

-# Designer Plugin
+# Gaia Sketch

 ## Introduction

-sketch-based plug-in designed for developers and designers.
-For designers, standard libraries can be established through plugin (including: component library, style library, icon library, page library, Deign Token library ), you can also export a simpler and easier-to-use [markup file] through the plug-in; for development, you can use the Gplug-in to export the layers in the Sketch design draft as code (GaiaX, React, Rax, Vue , applet, etc.)
+Gaia Sketch is a Sketch-based plug-in designed for developers and designers.
+For designers, standard libraries can be established through Gaia Sketch (including: component library, style library, icon library, page library, Deign Token library ), you can also export a simpler and easier-to-use [markup file] through the Gaia Sketch plug-in; for development, you can use the Gaia Sketch plug-in to export the layers in the Sketch design draft as code (GaiaX, React, Rax, Vue , applet, etc.)

 [YuQue](https://www.yuque.com/youku-gaia/gaia-sketch)

-The overall architecture is based on [skpm/with-webview](https://github.com/skpm/with-webview), and the interface is built on [FluentUI](https://github.com/microsoft/fluentui) and [Create React App](https://github.com/facebook/create-react-app)
+The overall architecture is based on [skpm/with-webview](https://github.com/skpm/with-webview), and the interface is built on [FluentUI](https://github.com/microsoft/fluentui)

 * Standard library